 Paying for building insurance on a single property let to a single tenant is straightforward, but what about a building let to multiple tenants?

 Each tenant should pay a fair proportion of the overall cost of insuring the building, which may not be entirely dependent on floor space occupied.

 Other factors could come into play, such as the use of each part of the building.
 One part may be occupied by a workshop undertaking welding and other hazardous activities, and they may be required to pay more than a flower wholesaler in another part of the property.

 Similarly, if the property is part-residential and part-commercial (for example, a shop with a flat above), then the level of risk for each part of the building will be different and therefore the premium should be allocated accordingly.

-The allocation of the insurance premium the tenant is responsible for should be made clear in the lease agreement.
+The allocation of the insurance premium the tenants are responsible for should be made clear in the lease agreement.

 Commercial building insurance covers loss of or damage to the building and anything attached to it, including permanent fixtures and fittings.

 As well as damage to the building, landlords would benefit from business interruption to cover loss of rental income following an insured event, terrorism cover which is often requested by mortgage providers, and legal expenses cover.